Business Taxes Payable by Your Idaho LLC

 The Idaho state tax rates vary between 1.125% to 6.925% on taxable income.
 Individual income tax is graduated so higher earnings are taxed at a higher rate.

-Get details on the Idaho state tax here.
+Get details on the Idaho state tax online here.

 Your Idaho Sales Taxes